jindrichmynarz/dissertation/parts/tensor_factorization.md

 We implemented *matchmaker-rescal* [@sec:matchmaker-rescal], a thin wrapper of RESCAL that runs our evaluation protocol.

-Due to the size of the processed data it is important to leverage its sparsity, which is why we employ efficient data structures for sparse matrices from the SciPy^[<https://www.scipy.org>] library.
+Due to the size of the processed data it is important to leverage its sparseness, which is why we employ efficient data structures for sparse matrices from the SciPy^[<https://www.scipy.org>] library.

 Reconstructing the whole predictions slice is unfeasible for larger datasets due to its size in memory.
 In order to reduce the memory footprint of the matchmakers, we avoid reconstructing the whole predictions slice from the RESCAL factorization, but instead reconstruct only the top-$k$ results.
-Predictions are computed for each row separately, so that the rows can be garbage collected to free memory.
+Predictions are computed for each row separately, so that the rows can be garbage-collected to free memory.

 From the performance standpoint it was important to compile the underlying NumPy library with the OpenBLAS^[<http://www.openblas.net>] back-end, which enables to leverage multi-core machines for computing low-level array operations.